open-contracting/standard/docs/schema/reference.md

 ### Implementation

 Implementation information can be updated over the course of a contract.
 It belongs nested within the contract it relates to.
-Implementation blocks include the following elements:
+Implementation objects include the following elements:

 ````{admonition} Example
 :class: hint